 Hackathons are "time-bounded participant-driven events that are organized to foster specific goals or objectives. [...]
 People that participate in an event often have different backgrounds and bring different expertise.
 Their primary motivation to join an event is to work on a shared team project that interests them [...].
 During the event, teams attempt to create an artifact that can be shared with other participants" [1].
 To get a more concrete idea we provided links to hackathons we studied and / or co-organized here.

 This website is organized around 12 key designs decisions organizers have to take when planning a hackathon.
-For each decision, we provide information about when you should consider making it, who should be involved in the decision, how to make the choice and implement its result, and discuss potential tradeoffs among the various options.
+For each decision, we provide information about when they should consider making it, who should be involved in the decision, how to make the choice and implement its result, discuss potential tradeoffs among the various options as well as the affordances and requirements of in-person, online and hybrid events.

 Experienced organizers can directly access an overview of design decisions and create their own timeline for a hackathon that fits their needs.